 In general, you should bring at least two to three different outfits to the shoot, and we can help you decide what would be most appropriate.

 Makeup Guide – How To Do Your Makeup For Engagement Photos

 Looking good on camera doesn’t require a makeup artist, but professional makeup tips help.
 Even if you prefer a natural look, the camera tends to exaggerate flaws and create artificial ones.
 Who needs that?
 These camera-friendly makeup tips focus on makeup application that enhances rather than detracts from your looks.

-Makeup tips for camera include an array of corrective and dramatic effects as well as simply enhancing one’s natural appearance.
-The key is to consider that images are two dimensional, so shadows and highlighted areas may need to be emphasized, de-emphasized or even simulated, for the best overall effect.
+Makeup tips for the camera include an array of corrective and dramatic effects as well as simply enhancing one’s natural appearance.
+The key is to consider that images are two-dimensional, so shadows and highlighted areas may need to be emphasized, de-emphasized or even simulated, for the best overall effect.

-- Skin, The Canvass: Before you apply makeup, start with smooth, toned and moisturized skin.
+Skin, The Canvas: Before you apply makeup, start with smooth, toned and moisturized skin.
 If necessary, give yourself a facial or scrub treatment.
-This minimizes uneven or artificial looking makeup application and promotes a healthy, glowing look.
+This minimizes uneven or artificial-looking makeup application and promotes a healthy, glowing look.